Glitter Glue Uses

 What is the best use for glitter glue?
 Explore our favorite ideas here.

 Glitter glue is primarily used as an adhesive and embellishment for crafting.
 If you've never played with this delightful medium before, you're in for a treat!
 Glitter can be a divisive material when it comes to crafting.
-Often, crafters have strong opinions in favor of or against glitter in general.
-Glitter is SO messy.
+Often, crafters have strong opinions in favor of or against glitter because glitter is SO messy!
 Crafters may love the look of glitter, but when you have a spill or it sheds on the floor, it can be frustrating to spend quite a bit of time on cleanup!

 Learn more about why we love glitter glue and discover some of the pros and cons to this fabulous material.
 We have a list below of some of our favorite glitter glue projects, too.
 Read more about our favorite glitter glue uses!